wavefancy/WallaceBroad/python/LDPred.CHRbyCHR/README.md

         --ld_radius=$lr
         # generated LD structure file.
         # An extra file of data/ld_file_chr{}.gz_byFileCache.txt will also be genrated,
-        # which store the chr-specific paramter for heritability and inflation factor estimation.
+        # which store the chr-specific parameter for heritability and inflation factor estimation.
         --local_ld_file=data/ld_file_chr{}.gz
     &>log/1-4.chr{}.log
 " :::: chr.sh
 ```

 #### 3) Wait all chr done in step 2.
-Reweight the beta value by LDpred.
+Reweigh the beta value by LDpred.

 ```
 pp -j 1 -q wecho "
-    # Here wer used numpy version for SVD.
+    # Here we used numpy version for SVD.
     # If you get error as "SVD did not converge in Linear Least Squares".
     # Try the scipy version.
     # This step sometimes is not stable for my version of python.

     LDpred.ScaleEffectSize.CHR.Numpy.Wallace.V1.py
         # coord file from step1.
         --coord data/coord.file.chr{}